 |Balance at the beginning of year||1 056 988||995 961|

 |Purchases, loan advances or transfers from other categories||10 540||5 434|

 |Fair value adjustment arising during the year recognised in the income statement||248 830||56 559|

 |Proceeds on disposal, repayment of loans or transfers to other categories||(12 906)||–|

 |1 311 132||1 056 988|

-The Group's effective beneficial interest in the Indian-based Mumbai International Airport Private Limited (MIAL) is an unlisted investments held for trading and classified as a financial assets at fair value through profit or loss, and the fair value is not based on observable market data (Level 3).
+The Group's effective beneficial interest in the Indian-based Mumbai International Airport Private Limited (MIAL) is an unlisted investment held for trading and classified as a financial asset at fair value through profit or loss, and the fair value is not based on observable market data (Level 3).